scidesign/designbook/docs/07-anova.md

 ```

 ```
-[1] 0.047
+[1] 0.0431
 ```

-## Questions
+## Questions-2

-1. Let $\mu_{A}, \mu_{B},\mu_{C},\mu_{D}$ be the mean coagulation times of diets A, B, C, and D respectively.

-(i)  Formulate a null and alternative hypotheses to compare the mean coagulation times between the four diets.

-(ii)  What is the test statistic and P-value of the test in part (a)?

-(iii)  Is there a significant difference (at the 1% significance level) between at least two of the diets?

-(iv)  What are the statistical assumptions behind:

-* The ANOVA table calculations.
-* The P-value in the ANOVA table.

-2. A psychologist is designing an experiment to investigate the effects of four different learning methods on short term memory.
+1. A psychologist is designing an experiment to investigate the effects of four different learning methods on short term memory.
 Subjects will be shown a series of 20 words after undergoing some training in the learning method that they were assigned.
 The outcome of the experiment is the total number of words that a subject is able to recall after being trained in one of the learning methods.
 An equal number of subjects will be randomly assiged to each learning method.

 Based on previous research the psychologist estimates that the mean and standard deviation for each method are: